nVarap/CSABlog/_posts/2023-11-06-Tri1Reflection.md

 Looking ahead to the next trimesters, I am eager to delve deeper into AI and explore the endless possibilities it offers.
 The idea of creating intelligent systems that can learn and adapt to solve complex problems fascinates me.
 I want to continue expanding my knowledge and skills in this domain, as I believe it holds the potential to reshape the future of technology and bring about positive changes in various industries.

 In conclusion, my trimester in AP Computer Science Advanced has been a transformative experience.
 I've not only acquired technical expertise but also developed invaluable life skills, such as time management, teamwork, and goal setting.
 The joy of building a robot with my team in such a short time has been a significant achievement.
 I'm excited to continue my journey in computer science, with a particular focus on AI, as I believe it holds the key to unlocking endless possibilities in the world of technology.

+Next trimester, especially looking forward, I want to see if I can make a chatbot for the Nighthawk coders website